quietui/quiet/docs/docs/using-components.md

 ### Custom states

-Some components have custom states, a newer API that let's you target a custom element when it's in a particular state.
-This feature [hasn't landed in all browsers yet](https://caniuse.com/mdn-api_customstateset), but we can use it today thanks to Quiet's `data-state-` fallback method.
+Some components have custom states, a newer API that let's you target a custom element when it's in a particular state, such as active or disabled.

 [Toggle buttons](/docs/components/button/#toggle-buttons), for example, have a `toggled` state you can use to target buttons when they're activated.
 Try clicking the button below and observe its styles.